loloof64/ChessPositionsTrainerPC/README.md

 Development
 -----------

-Using Rust language
+Using Rust language and Gtk-Rs GUI.
-* GTK-RS crate
-* LibRsvg crate
-* chess crate